Increased complexity in advertising measurement cements the importance of the MMP

 Optimizing your media mix modeling insights

-Media mix modeling (MMM) is becoming more and more essential as user privacy enhancements challenge marketers to find new ways to arrive at the performance insights they can use to optimize their spend.
+Media mix modeling (MMM), also called marketing mix modeling, is becoming more and more essential as user privacy enhancements challenge marketers to find new ways to arrive at the performance insights they can use to optimize their spend.
 With MMM, the data collected from marketing and non-marketing sources is used to build a demand model that can be analyzed to determine the impact marketing has on overall conversions and business outcomes.
 With these insights, marketers can adjust their spend and optimize performance from a more holistic vantage point.

-Kochava recently acquired Machine Advertising, whose Always-on-Incremental Measurement (AIM) platform, is a real-time media mix modeling tool.
+Kochava recently acquired Machine Advertising, whose Always-on-Incremental Measurement (AIM) platform, is a next-generation marketing mix modeling tool.
 AIM maximizes the effectiveness of the marketer’s budget by providing advanced control over factors such as incrementality, channel saturation, and seasonality.

 The more traditional approaches to MMM quickly become outdated without regular updates, making it time-consuming and requiring skilled resources in order to manage.
 This often made MMM a laborious exercise that only large organizations had the resources to maintain in-house or the budget to outsource externally.
 AIM is different in that it’s a sophisticated learning system that ingests new data daily and continuously updates and enriches its models.
 The always-on approach ensures that the insights it produces are always accurate, up-to-date, and ready to use – providing its users with turnkey recommendations for optimized budget allocations.